nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

 > info **Hint** TypeScript's metadata reflection system has several limitations which make it impossible to, for instance, determine what properties a class consists of or recognize whether a given property is optional or required.
-Thus, we must either use the `@Field` decorator or use a [CLI plugin](/graphql/resolvers#cli-plugin).
+Because of these limitations, we must either explicitly use the `@Field` decorator in our schema definition classes, or use a [CLI plugin](/graphql/resolvers#cli-plugin) to generate these for us.

-The `Author` object type has a collection of fields.
-Each field has a type.
-A field's type can be either an object type or a scalar type.
+The `Author` object type, like any class, is made of a collection of fields, with each field declaring a type.
+The types correspond to [GraphQL types](https://graphql.org/learn/schema/).
+A field's GraphQL type can be either an object type or a scalar type.
 A scalar type is a primitive (like `ID`, `String`, `Boolean`, or `Int`) that resolves to a single value.

-In addition to GraphQL's built-in scalar types, you can define custom scalar types.
+> info **Hint** In addition to GraphQL's built-in scalar types, you can define custom scalar types.

 The above `Author` object type definition will generate the SDL we showed above.

-The `@Field()` decorator accepts an optional function returning a type (e.g., `type => Int`), and optionally an object with the following keys:
+The `@Field()` decorator accepts a type function (e.g., `type => Int`), and optionally an object with the following keys:

-- `nullable`: for specifying whether a field is nullable (in SDL, each field is non-nullable by default)
+- `nullable`: for specifying whether a field is nullable (in SDL, each field is non-nullable by default); `boolean`
-- `description`: for setting a field description
+- `description`: for setting a field description; `string`
-- `deprecationReason`: for marking a field as deprecated
+- `deprecationReason`: for marking a field as deprecated; `string`

-It also accepts a type function.
 For example:

 ```typescript
 @Field({ description: `Book title`, deprecationReason: 'Not useful in v2 schema' })